LoopKit/loopdocs/docs/nightscout/update_user.md

 * Double check that your NS Profile settings are current and that you have a basal profile entered, if you want to see the temp basals that Loop is setting.

-Your NIGHTSCOUT site is all set-up.
-Congrats!

 ## EVENT HISTORY

 Don't forget to keep you Loop App's Preferred Source set to `Event History` if you want your NS site to smoothly integrate.
-Preferred Source set to `Reservoir Volume` will result in carbs not being uploaded and temp basals not being displayed.
+Preferred Source set to `Reservoir` will result in carbs not being uploaded and temp basals not being displayed.